mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

   <|> assignStmt
   <|> parens stmt
 ```

-If you have a parser that might fail after consuming some input, and you
-still want to try the next parser, you should take a look at the `try`
-combinator.
-For instance `try p <|> q` will try parsing with `p` and if it
-fails, even after consuming the input, the `q` parser will be used as if
-nothing has been consumed by `p`.

 Now let's define the parsers for all the possible statements.
 This is quite
 straightforward as we just use the parsers from the lexer and then use all